aarnphm/aarnphm.github.io/content/thoughts/Chaos.md

 Nietzsche would argue that the motion of chaos invokes entropy, and entropy induces value, and the Übermensch embarks upon the creation of value.

 [[thoughts/taste|Taste]] implies multiplicity of being.
 It is driven by inner chaos to explore and expands on our [[thoughts/Language|representation]] of the world.
 Yet ignorance seems to overload chaos, and prevents the maximum utilization of ones potential.
-I wonder if chaos is just a collection of different entropic phenomena
+I wonder if chaos is just a collection of different entropic phenomena.

+Equanimity, represents a state of calmness and balance, even in the face of adversity.
+Achieving it is not about denying chaos or the tumult of emotions it can evoke, but rather about finding a way to navigate through it without being overwhelmed.
+It's about learning to coexist with the chaos, recognizing it as a part of the broader tapestry of life and the self.

+Running away from normalcy to seek out "different entropic phenomena" speaks to a deep-seated curiosity and a desire not just for experience, but for understanding the intricate dynamics of life.
+It's a testament to the strength and resilience of the human spirit in its quest for meaning, even when faced with the seemingly insurmountable.

 [^1]: See also [[thoughts/Giles Deleuze#Nietzsche and Philosophy|Giles Deleuze's]] interpretation.